 Please also note our lecture series, which takes place every winter semester.
 All departmental research groups give short presentations to introduce themselves, their research activities and projects to our new students.
 Don't miss the chance to learn more about your opportunities here at our department.

-Get an overview of all available courses and register for courses/modules by logging in to ZEuS (if required by your lecturer).
+Get an overview of all available courses and register for courses by logging in to ZEuS.
 Please note that the study regulations and registration procedures may differ between departments.
-If you enrol in courses/modules offered by other departments, please make sure you know the rules and regulations.
+If you enrol in courses offered by other departments, please make sure you know the rules and regulations.

-You should plan to complete 30 ECTS for this semester
+You should plan to complete 30 ECTS for each semester